 Fd: How did you first get into fly fishing and tying?

-Fd: What other tips can you give to the tiers out there?
+Fd: What tips can you give to the beginners that want to tie flies like you?